England vs Italy: When is it, how to watch on TV and where it is being played

 England’s squad to face Italy

-England have no specialist left-backs after Luke Shaw and Ben Chilwell were ruled out by injury and Bukayo Saka has pulled out of the England friendly against Australia on Friday night and this match against Italy after pulling his hamstring.
+England have no specialist left-backs after Luke Shaw and Ben Chilwell were ruled out by injury.
+Bukayo Saka pulled out of the England friendly against Australia on Friday night and this match against Italy after pulling his hamstring.
 Gareth Southgate has not called up a replacement.

 Bukayo Saka (Arsenal), Ollie Watkins (Aston Villa).